hsqmlzno1/Transferable-E2E-ABSA/README.md

 # Citation

-If the data is useful for your research, please be kindly to give us stars and cite our paper as follows:
+If the source code and data are useful for your research, please be kindly to give us stars and cite our paper as follows:

 ```
 @article{li2019sal,